40 Restaurant Meals You Should Never Eat After 40

 Besides boasting nearly 2,000 calories, this deep-fried fish and fry platter has enough salt to fill two whole teaspoons!
 No wonder why we deemed it one of the 20 Saltiest Restaurant Meals On The Planet.

 For a dish filled with salty meats and eggs, the incredulous sodium count makes sense.

-With those nutritionals, there’s no way CPK is getting our blessing for this meat lovers’ nightmare.
-This pitiful pie packs in more salt than 33 slices of bacon and more carbs than eight slices of white bread!
+With those nutritionals, there's no way Papa Murphy's is getting our blessing for this cheeseburger-lover's nightmare.
+A whole pie of this monstrosity pitiful pie packs in more salt than 10 slices of bacon and more carbs than eight slices of white bread!